 American officials emphasize that North Korea is the sole concern behind a proposed THAAD deployment in South Korea.
-In the words of the US State Department's Frank Rose, "North Korea has continued to make quantitative and qualitative advances in its ballistic missile program."
+The US State Department has expressed concern about advances in the DPRK's missile program.
+During a visit to Beijing, US Secretary of State John Kerry emphasized that THAAD is a "purely defensive weapon."
 The US believes that THAAD is an appropriate countermeasure to some DPRK missiles.
-It contributes to a "layered" BMD program that guards against all angles of attack, including a possible detonation of a nuclear warhead at high altitude, which ROK defenses cannot currently prevent.
+It contributes to a "layered" BMD program that guards against all angles of attack, including a possible detonation of a nuclear warhead at high altitude-something which ROK defenses cannot currently prevent.